-- Prepare for Thesis defense or Report presentation. - Check deadline dates for the semester as they pertain to completing the master's degree online at the MSU Graduate School. - Register for a minimum of 1 credit for the semester in which you plan to defend your Thesis or present your Report. - Check STUINFO to be sure all DFs (deferred grades) have been converted to numerical grades and that your GPA is 3.0 or above. - Complete and submit the online application for graduation at the beginning of the semester.
+- Prepare for Thesis defense or Final Exam. - Check deadline dates for the semester as they pertain to completing the master's degree at The Graduate School website - Enroll for a minimum of 1 credit for the semester in which you plan to defend your Thesis or take your Exam. - Check STUINFO to be sure all DFs (deferred grades) have been converted to numerical grades and that your GPA is 3.0 or above. - Complete and submit the on-line application for graduation at the beginning of the semester.
 You must apply for graduation even if you do not plan to attend the ceremony.
-This will circulate the appropriate paperwork to the Graduate Secretary that is needed to approve and confer your degree. - Obtain a copy of the Thesis/Dissertation submission packets from the MSU Graduate School.
-Although it is not required that the Plan B Report be submitted to the Graduate School, it should be formatted in the same manner as the Plan A Thesis. - Prepare for commencements; see guidelines and checklist provided by the University online at the MSU Commencement website.
+This will circulate the appropriate paperwork to the Graduate Secretary that is needed to approve and confer your degree. - Obtain a copy of the Thesis/Dissertation submission packets from The Graduate School website.
+Although it is not required that the Plan B Report be submitted to the Graduate School, it should be formatted in the same manner as the Plan A Thesis. - Plan B Exam students should register to take Exam. - Prepare for commencements; see guidelines and checklist provided by the University.